Alexandre-Kolobov/Projet_2/README.md

 	5)Go to Projet_2 folder and make "pip install -r requirements.txt"

 	6)Now you are ready to execute the program.
 In the commande line make "python books_scraping.py".
 Wait untill the end of execution (can take some minutes)

+Attention:
+Extracted files are removed on each execution, so if you need to keep it, please move it in another folder.